anhuynh219/LLambada/README.md

 Create stunning music compositions with Llambada effortlessly!

 Moreover, you can change the gpu for the inference via add this config to the front ```CUDA_VISIBLE_DEVICES=<your device id> ```

+Total inference time for 10 seconds singing accompaniment is about 1 minute and 30 seconds on 1xH100.

 ### Contact